 UX Laws & Principles

 UX laws and principles are research-backed guidelines derived from psychology, cognitive science, and decades of user research.
+These laws explain why users behave the way they do and provide a scientific foundation for design decisions.
 Heurilens evaluates your website against these fundamental laws to ensure your design aligns with how users naturally think and behave.

 Fitts's Law